 I like to think of him that way.
 Sitting straight in the carriage.
-Rain-matting the hair over his collar, forming a little gray-eyed pool in the space between his boots.
-His squint as he tries to see through sheets of water.
-Then without warning as the road enters a valley the rain stops and there is a burning white grease pat of a sun cooking up there in its sky.
+Rain matting the hair over his collar, forming a little pool in the space between his boots.
+His gray-eyed squint as he tries to see through sheets of water.
+Then without warning as the road enters a valley the rain stops and there is a white grease pat of a sun cooking up there in its sky.
 Now he can hear things outside himself.
 Soaked leaves disentangling themselves one from another.
-The plop of nuts and the flutter of partridge removing their beaks from thier hearts.
+The plop of nuts and the flutter of partridge removing their beaks from their hearts.
+Squirrels, having raced to limb tips, poise there to assess danger.
+The horse tosses her head to scatter a hovering cloud of gnats.
 So carefully is he listening he does not see the one mile marker with 'Vernonsville' carved vertically in the stone.
 He passes it by and then sees the roof of a cabin not fifty furlongs ahead.
 It could belong to anyone, anyone at all.
-And madye, with the pity of its fence enclosing a dirt yard in which a rocker without arms lay on its side, haddoor fastened with a bit the of rope for a lock but gaping at its hinges, maybe it did belong
+But maybe, along with the pity of its fence enclosing a dirt yard in which a rocker without arms lay on its side, the door fastened with a bit of rope for a lock but gaping at its hinges, maybe it sheltered his father.

+Golden Gray reins his horse.
+This is a thing he does well.
 The other is play the piano.
 Dismounting, he leads the horse close enough to look.
 Animals are somewhere; he can smell them, but the little house looks empty, if not cast off completely.
 Certainly the owner never expected a horse and carriage to arrive-the fence gate is wide enough for a stout woman but no more.
-He walks the horse is a way to the right and discovers, behind the cabin and under a wrinkled tree he does not know the name of, two open stalls, one of which is full of shapes.
-Leading the horse he hears a groan from the woman, but doesn't stop to see whether she is waking or dying or falling off the seat.
-Close up on the stalls he sees that the sun cooking up there in its skyrewes he can hear things outside
+He unties the horse and walks it a way to the right and discovers, behind the cabin and under a wrinkled tree he does not know the name of, two open stalls, one of which is full of shapes.
+Leading the horse he hears behind him a groan from the woman, but doesn't stop to see whether she is waking or dying or falling off the seat.
+Close up on the stalls he sees that the shapes are tubs, sacks, lumber, wheels, a broken plow, a butter press and a metal trunk.
+There is a stake too, and he ties the horse to it.
+Water, he thinks.
+Water for the horse.
+What he thinks is a pump in the distance, is an ax handle still lodged in a stump.
+There was the downpour though, and a good bit of it has collected in a washtub near the chopping stump.
+So his horse can be watered, but where are the other animals he smells but does not see or hear?
+Out of the shaft, the horse drinks greedily and the carriage tips dangerously with the unequal distribution of his trunk and the woman.
+Golden Gray examines the thunk fastenings before going to the rope-locked door of the little house.
+That is what makes me worry about him.
+How he thinks first of his clothes, and not the woman.
+How he checks the fastenings, but not her breath.
+It's hard to get past that, but then he scrapes the mud from his Baltimore soles before he enters a cabin with a dirt floor and I don't hate him much anymore.